srivats06-bot/rural_market_support/README.md

-# rural_market_support
+# AgriGuide

-A rural market support platform to help farmers to choose the ideal Mandi location to sell their crops.
+A rural market platform hosted to provide farmers assistance in choosing the most optimal Mandi for selling their crops.

+## Problem Statement